 I guess “frustration” is a little dramatic.
-I still got plenty of
+I still got plenty of work

-work done.
+done.
 My Monday morning

 Today list is always the biggest, and

 yesterday I killed it.
-I caught up on work reading, worked through
+I caught up on work reading, worked through the

-on how to make chicken wild rice soup.
+how to make chicken wild rice soup.

 For lunch I heated up some leftover peposa.
 And because “what are you eating” is a pretty common question when I heat up that heavenly piece of meat and fill the break room with smells of peppercorns and garlic, I’ve discovered it’s a lot easier to say “Italian chuck roast” then to explain what peposa is.
 It also makes me sound a lot less like a foodie jagwad.